-You can’t visit Hauts-de-France without experiencing the pungent smells of the local produce at the markets.
+You can’t visit Hauts-de-France in Northern France without experiencing the pungent smells of the local produce at the markets.
 There are characterful cheeses made here such as Vieux-Lille and the strong, orange cow’s-milk cheese Maroilles, which is used to make the local savoury tart known as flamiche.
 Wander past bistros and boulangeries and you’re bound to smell the wafts of a freshly-baked flamiche emerging from the oven.

 Montreuil-sur-Mer is rapidly developing into the foodie hub of northern France; this small medieval town has a two-Michelin-star restaurant and another with one star, so consider booking well in advance if you fancy a real gourmet treat.